ingresso-group/slate/source/includes/_availability.md

 --------- | -----------
 `perf_id` | The identifier of the performance that you wish to request availability for.
 `no_of_seats` | *Optional*.
 The number of seats the customer would like.
 If this is specified then availability will only be shown for price bands with at least that many contiguous seats available.
+`promo_code` | *Optional*.
+If the supplier supports a promo code this can be specified to unlock discounted pricing.
+This feature is not commonly used with partners.

 These parameters can be included to request additional data: